lter/im-manual/site-personnel.md

 -  **Affiliation-related information:**
    -  K.  **Role (Affiliation)**: Recall that participants may have multiple simultaneous affiliations.
 This field holds the role for one type of affiliation with a particular site.
 The (limited) choices for this field are available in the drop down.
 Please DO NOT add choices that do not appear in the drop down selector.
 Options for "Role" are detailed later on this page.
    -  L.  **Start Year (Affiliation)**: The year that this affiliation started - to the best of your knowledge.
 This information is not strictly required and participants can update this information directly when they register on the site.
    -  M.  **End Year (Affiliation)**: 	The year that this affiliation ended - to the best of your knowledge.
 This information is not strictly required and participants can update this information directly when they register on the site.
 When an entered end year is less than the current year, the affiliation status will be automatically converted to "Former" at the time data is uploaded.
    -  N.  **Status (Affiliation)**: Status" has 2 options: "Current" or "Former."
-This reflects an individual's affiliation with the site.
+This reflects an individual's affiliation *with the site*.
 All newly affiliated individuals should be listed as "Current."
 When an individual leaves your site, they should be identified as "Former" for your site and an end date entered for their role.
 When their status changes to "Former" at all sites with which they had an affiliation, their LTER status will automatically change to "Inactive".
 As long as they maintain an active affiliation with any LTER site, their LTER status will be "Active."
 This field controls whether individuals appear in the site directory for the affiliated site.
    -  O.  **Primary (Affiliation)**: This Boolean field identifies *this* affiliation as the primary one (across all LTER associations) for the associated individual.
 In general, it should be set by the individual during the registration process.
 Among several possible affiliations, it will usually be the most active or the most recent.

 -  **User-related information:**